 In 2016, AINMT Holdings AB entered into a framework supply agreement with Nokia whereby Nokia was elected as vendor for the rollout of LTE Radio Access Network ("RAN") in Scandinavia.
-On 30 May 2018, AINMT Holdings AB entered into the Amended Nokia Agreement, which provides the framework to facilitate further network build-out in Norway as a turnkey supplier to be completed in 2021.
+On 30 May 2018, AINMT Holdings AB entered into the Amended Nokia Agreement, which provides the framework to facilitate further network buildout in Norway as a turnkey supplier.
 The Group is in particular subject to material payment obligations pursuant to the amendment to the Nokia Agreement, which is a material component in the Group's growth strategy.
 Should the Group fail to meet its obligations under the Amended Nokia Agreement, this could have a materially adverse impact on the Group's financial condition, results of operation and ability to further expand its business.